Award-Winning & Accredited Academic Program

 Concurrent Enrollment provides on- and off-campus college courses for transfer to 2-year and 4-year colleges and universities, as well as hands-on career and technical training through the Career Start Program.
 Students in Grades 9-12 can earn free college credits and weighted high school grades.
 In most cases, students earn two semesters of high school credit for each one-semester college course.

 This is a hugely popular program with our high school students who want to get a jump on higher education and avoid student loan debt.
-Concurrent Enrollment students will earn over 1,000 college credits through Pikes Peak Community College during the 2020-2021 school year!

 LEAD the Herd